boostorg/website-v2/docs/commands.md

 Here are the options you can use:

 - `--version`: Specify the version for which you want to retrieve documentation URLs.
 You can provide a specific version number (example: '1.81.0') or a partial version number to process all versions that contain the partial version number (example: '--version=1.7' would process 1.70.0, 1.71.0, 1.72.0, etc.).
 If no version is specified, all active versions will be processed.
 - `--min-version`: Specify the minimum version for which you want to retrieve documentation URLs.
-The default is "1.30.0".
+The default is defined in the settings file.

 ### Example: